Click on the play button below to listen to an mp3 recording of this patch.

 Even if you have a relatively powerful machine this patch can still be quite demanding.
 Voltage Modular needs to be set up for maximum performance to get it to run smoothly.
 Having said all that it works absolutely fine on a Ryzen 7 4800H laptop producing a CPU load of around 20%.

 Please check out the Performance Tips page for advice on how to optimize Voltage Modular’s settings.

 You will need the Core version of Voltage Modular and LSSP 101 to follow this tutorial.

-Begin by clicking on the button below to download the .voltagepreset file.
+If you are using Windows then click on the button below to download the .voltagepreset file for windows.

 Open the downloaded file to automatically launch Voltage Modular with the ready built patch shown below…

-Note that this patch uses three embedded copies of Voltage Modular so it takes about four times longer to load than normal.
+Note that because this patch uses three embedded copies of Voltage Modular it takes about four times longer to load than normal.
 It also takes longer than normal to shut down.

 Click on the Song Control PLAY button in the top left of the patch.

 You should now hear a complete song that lasts for over three minutes.

 This took just one afternoon to create so it’s not a work of art.
 It seems best to not craft demonstration songs too much as this would paint an unrealistic picture of what you might be able to achieve in reasonable amounts of time.